Grief needs a witness.

 What that means is that you need to find someone or something that deeply hears you.

-That accepts you and sees you in your grief, with love.
+That accepts you and sees you in your grief, with unconditional with love and acceptance.

 Holding it inside so very close to one’s heart without a witness keeps you locked in loneliness and “whispers the o’er fraught heart and bids it break.”*